 The vineyards are very difficult to work and making wine here is a tough task.
 Making simple wines would hardly be worthwhile here.
-The winemakers focus on top-quality blends in order to gain international reputation.
+The winemakers focus on top-quality blends in order to gain an international reputation.
 Which they have done successfully.

 It is good to see that many of the wines are made from genuine Portuguese grape varieties, rather than from international grapes that can be found anywhere in the world today.
 We will get to know wines made from touriga nacional, tinta roriz, touriga franca, souzão and others.
 Very exciting wines.

 As demand for port is decreasing, more and more red table wine is being made.
-And the producers are discovering the enormous potential their grapes have for full bodied and tasty table wines.
-This mix of port and high quality table wine makes the Douro Valley a very exciting wine region to visit.
+And the producers are discovering the enormous potential their grapes have for full-bodied and tasty table wines.
+This mix of port and high-quality table wine makes the Douro Valley a very exciting wine region to visit.